selective-php/transformer/README.md

 # selective/transformer

-A strictly typed array transformer with an easy and fluent api.
+A strictly typed array transformer with dot access and fluent interface.
 The mapped result can be used for JSON responses and many other things.

 [![Latest Version on Packagist](https://img.shields.io/github/release/selective-php/transformer.svg)](https://packagist.org/packages/selective/transformer)